 Sorting Games with Pompoms and Lego

-You can then use your pompoms to make rainbows or other colourful creations.
+You can then use your pompoms to make rainbows or other colorful creations.

 These are great games for fine motor skills too!

-In this Dotty Dinosaurs game, throw either the shape or color dice and be the first to cover your dinosaur board with the correct pieces.
-This game also can be used to learn numbers and counting and can be played in a group which encourages social play.
+In the Dotty Dinosaurs game, throw either the shape or color dice and be the first to cover your dinosaur board with the correct pieces.

 Colored Paper Sticking Games

 For this activity, you’ll need: